Page updated Nov 17, 2025 – Hanadi

-Most degree breadth electives offered in the summer are online asynchronous classes, and these courses may have an on-campus final test.
 Please be reminded that breadth electives are available on a first-come/first-served basis; if your first choice is not available, you should register in another available Elective instead.
+Breadth electives are not offered by the Faculty of Business and therefore, I am unable to submit a request to enroll you.

 When registration opens, upper-level breadth electives will be restricted to semesters 5-8 students.
 Restrictions will be lifted two weeks after registration opens, and students in semesters 1-4 will be able to self-enroll in upper-level breadth electives.
 Please pay attention to the campus “LA: Lakeshore”, and “NO: North” campus when enrolling in breadth electives.